 During an online panel about the death penalty Oct.
-19, panelists stressed how capital punishment goes against church teaching and urged the nearly 500 participants to promote this discussion at their own parishes by tapping into available resources.
+19, panelists stressed how capital punishment goes against church teaching, and they also urged the nearly 500 participants to promote this discussion at their own parishes by tapping into available resources.

-"We're here to help you; if you want to do more with your parish, reach out to us," said Dominican Sr. Terry Rickard, president and executive director of Renew International, a group that helps parishes strengthen parishioners' leadership roles.
+"We're here to help you; if you want to do more with your parish, reach out to us," said Dominican Sister Terry Rickard, president and executive director of Renew International, a group that helps parishes strengthen parishioners' leadership roles.

-Renew International and the Archdiocese of Washington sponsored the panel, which featured Sr. Helen Prejean, a Sister of St. Joseph of Medaille and longtime advocate against the death penalty, and Jeannine Marino, secretary for pastoral ministry and social concerns for the Washington Archdiocese.
+Renew International and the Archdiocese of Washington sponsored the panel, which featured Sister Helen Prejean, a Sister of St. Joseph of Medaille, and longtime advocate against the death penalty, and Jeannine Marino, secretary for pastoral ministry and social concerns for the Washington Archdiocese.

-Marino was filling in for Washington Cardinal Wilton Gregory, who could not attend at the last minute because of a dental emergency.
+Marino was filling in for Washington Cardinal Wilton D. Gregory who could not attend at the last minute due to a dental emergency.

-"Our parishes are the heart of where we experience Catholic faith," Marino said, adding that parishes could tap into resources from Catholic Mobilizing Network, which offers a Respect Life Month toolkit with anti-death-penalty information, advocacy ideas and prayers.
+Marino noted that "our parishes are the heart of where we experience Catholic faith" and said that on the life issue of Catholic opposition to the death penalty parishes could tap into resources from Catholic Mobilizing Network which offers a Respect Life Month toolkit with anti-death penalty information, advocacy ideas and prayers.

-Catholic Mobilizing Network, together with Renew International, also offers the publication "Dignity and the Death Penalty: Evolution of Catholic Teaching," a resource that can be divided up into material for small-group sessions.
+Catholic Mobilizing Network, together with Renew International, also offers the publication "Dignity and the Death Penalty: Evolution of Catholic Teaching," which is a small-group resource that can be divided up into material for small-group sessions.

-"Whenever you gather with your parish, trust the spirit," said Prejean, who said her own passion against the death penalty happened "because the Gospel woke me up."
+"Whenever you gather with your parish, trust the spirit," said Sister Prejean, who said that her own passion against the death penalty happened "because the Gospel woke me up."

 She said when she initially started writing to someone on death row, she thought it was something she could certainly take on "as an English major."
-Two years later, she accompanied this inmate to and prayed with him at his execution.
+Two years later, she accompanied this inmate and prayed with him at his execution.